Move Over, Iron Man

 Perfecting the Science

 The team is pursuing funding to investigate how best to use the exosuit beyond the lab and recently won a National Institutes of Health grant, awarded through the National Institute of Child Health and Human Development, to continue developing the technology.
-They plan to explore other applications, like customizing the suit to help people with Parkinson’s disease, multiple sclerosis, or cerebral palsy.
+It plans to explore other applications, like customizing the suit to help people with Parkinson’s disease, multiple sclerosis, and cerebral palsy.
 For now, though, the primary goal is getting the suit ready for people who have had a stroke.
 The medical exosuit currently only augments the ankle, but a new project with Harvard will focus on a system that integrates support for the knee and hip.

 In a separate project, funded by a BU Clinical & Translational Science Institute pilot grant, Awad is studying ways to improve how wearable devices like exosuits sense and assist impaired movement.
 He says the current sensors are good at tracking data like joint angle and joint speed—how fast the leg is moving—but not as successful at determining the activity associated with that movement: is the user walking or marching in place, are they turning or walking in a straight line?
 With Roberto Tron, an assistant professor at BU College of Engineering, he’s exploring systems that could compute both.